CLINIMAG 710 : MRI Clinical Applications

 |Capability 2:||Critical Thinking|

 |Capability 3:||Solution Seeking|

 |Capability 4:||Communication and Engagement|

-- Differentiate and explain normal and abnormal MR imaging appearances of the head, neck, spine, pelvis and musculoskeletal system.
+- Differentiate and explain normal and abnormal MR imaging appearances of the neurological and musculoskeletal systems.
 (Capability 1.1, 1.2, 3.1 and 3.2)

-- Critically evaluate MR imaging protocols and techniques for a range of head, neck, spine, pelvis and musculoskeletal applications.
+- Critically evaluate MR imaging protocols and techniques to investigate a range of neurological and musculoskeletal pathologies and make informed clinical judgements with regard to pulse sequence selection.
 (Capability 1.1, 1.2 and 4.2)

 - Apply an evidence-based approach to clinical decision-making and problem solving.
 (Capability 2.1, 2.2, 3.1 and 3.2)

 |Assessment Type||Learning Outcome Addressed|

 Following University workload guidelines, a standard 15-point course represents approximately 150 hours of study.
 This may be broken down as follows: